Scottish Thistle Unveiled: A Symbol of Resilience and Pride

 The adoption of the thistle emblem was also evident in Scottish coinage.
 The first use of the thistle on a royal coin was during the reign of James III in the 1470s, which helped to entrench the symbol in Scottish society.

-Scottish Thistle on Coinage
+Scottish Thistle on british Coinage

 Image from Shutterstock